SysKitTeam/docs-point/governance-and-automation/security-compliance-checks/inactive-guest-users.md

 # Inactive Guest Users

+Syskit Point periodically schedules a review of guest users based on your organization's policies, where you can choose to disable, delete, or perform no action with the guest user.
+This keeps your workspaces safe and prevents unauthorized access.

+The Inactive Guest Users policy can be automated, and when automation is enabled, Syskit Point creates tasks and sends emails to users as defined in the policy settings.
+To learn more, take a look at the [Inactive Guest Users policy article](../../governance-and-automation/automated-workflows/inactive-guest-users-admin.md).

+If the **policy isn't automated**, the Inactive Guest Users policy **is still detected** for the Security and Compliance checks. **This means that Syskit Point detects a vulnerability on a workspace** based on the applied policy, but it does not create tasks or send any emails to workspace owners.

+The purpose of this is to assist Syskit Point admins by bringing awareness of potential issues in their Microsoft 365 environment.

 On the Security & Compliance Checks section dashboard, click the **Inactive Guest Users** button to see the report.

 The Inactive Guest Users screen opens, showing a list of all **users that have not been active for a significant period of time**.